Woolworths (United Kingdom): Streets Online

 Streets Online, founded in 1996 by Stephen Cole, was one of the pioneers of online retailing in the UK.
 The company was the name behind the online bookseller Alphabetstreet and music site Audiostreet.
 85% of the company was bought out by the Kingfisher Group in 2000 for £15.7 million, and then became part of the Woolworths Group with its de-merger in 2001.
 It then became responsible for the web operations of MVC and Tesco.
 When Kingfisher bought this 85%, the remaining 15% was owned by Sky New Media Ventures (part of BSkyB).
 In 2003, the company headquarters was moved to the EUK site in Hayes.

 2 Entertain

 2 Entertain was established in September 2004 as a joint venture between the Woolworths Group, and BBC Worldwide.
 It combined the group's former video publishing, music publishing and video production business (Video Collection International) with BBC Worldwide's former video publishing business (BBC Video), BBC Worldwide would hold 60%, while the Woolworths Group would hold 40%, additionally, both BBC Worldwide and Woolworths Group wanted 2 Entertain to better compete with the major studios.
-After negotiations with Woolworth Group's administrators, BBC Worldwide purchased Woolworths' 40% stake in 2 Entertain in March 2010 for £17 million, taking full ownership of the company and would eventually be renamed BBC Studios Home Entertainment (although 2 Entertain is still the legal name of the company).
+Following negotiations with Woolworth Group's administrators, BBC Worldwide purchased Woolworths' 40% stake in 2 Entertain in March 2010 for £17 million, taking full ownership of the company and would eventually be renamed BBC Studios Home Entertainment (although 2 Entertain is still the legal name of the company).